HQ20/contracts/contracts/access/README.md

 # Community

-This is an Ethereum project extending `RBAC.sol` that implements a single-group access control system.
+This is an Ethereum project extending `Roles.sol` that implements a single-group access control system.

 ## Usage